 Wincanton Racecourse are delighted to bring you a regular blog by local National Hunt Jockeys Joe Tizzard and Daryl Jacob - check back regularly for updates.

-Latest Blog Entry : Monday 10th February from Joe Tizzard
+Last Blog Entry from Joe Tizzard : Monday 10th February

 Sadly, Plumpton races was called off this morning following a precautionary inspection.
 David Yates from The Mirror has been critical of racecourses hosting early morning inspections when the chances of racing are slim.
 I meanwhile confess to be gutted as we had a few 1-6 chances in other words, easy races!
 But, with inspections forecast the whole week, we’ll make multiple entries all over the place but I’m sure it won’t cut up as easily as today, which is a shame.